chunribu/miidl/docs/index.md

 ## MIIDL

-MIIDL */ˈmaɪdəl/* is the abbreviation of "Markers Identifier with Interpretabel Deep Learning".
+MIIDL */ˈmaɪdəl/* is the abbreviation of "Markers Identification with Interpretable Deep Learning".
 MIIDL is a biomarker screening tool based on interpretable deep learning and applied to datasets with a large number of features.

 ***Note: not available yet***